|

 - Popular (2004): Commissioned by Robb Rice at Danilo Black, Inc., for Popular Mechanics.
 An Egyptian on testosterone.

 - Stag (2005): Commissioned by David Curcurito and Darhil Crooks at Esquire.
 Yet another very masculine slab serif family.
-Schwartz writes I showed them a range of slab serifs produced by French and German foundries around 1900-1940, and synthesized elements from several of them (notably Beton, Peignot's Egyptienne Noir, Georg Trump's Schadow, and Scarab) into a new face with a very large x-height, extremely short ascenders and descenders, and tight spacing.
+Schwartz writes I showed them a range of slab serifs produced by French and German foundries around 1900-1940, and synthesized elements from several of them (notably Beton, Peignot's Egyptienne Noir, Georg Trump's Schadow, and Scarab) into a new typeface with a very large x-height, extremely short ascenders and descenders, and tight spacing.
 Also, we find Stag Sans (2007, Village) and Stag Dot (2008, Village).

 - Fritz (1997, Font Bureau).
 Schwartz: "Fritz is based on various pieces of handlettering done in the early 20th century by Ozwald Cooper, a type designer and lettering artist best known for the ubiquitous Cooper Black.
-Galapagos Typefoundry's Maiandra and Robusto are based on the same pieces of lettering."
+Galapagos Type foundry's Maiandra and Robusto are based on the same pieces of lettering."

 - Latino-Rumba, Latino-Samba (2000, House Industries).
 Art Direction by Andy Cruz.
 Designed with Ken Barber.
 Jazzy letters based on an earlier design of Schwartz, called Atlas (1993).